At Last!: Critical reception

-Since its release, At Last! has been praised by many music critics.
+At Last! has been praised by many music critics.
 Stephen Cook of AllMusic gave the album five out of five stars, and, about James, wrote, "one hears the singer at her peak in a swinging and varied program of blues, R&B, and jazz standards."
 Cook also praised the material that was recorded for the album, saying that At Last! had "strong material throughout."
-He also went on to say that James's voice, "expertly handles jazz standards like "Stormy Weather" and "A Sunday Kind of Love," as well as Willie Dixon's blues classic "I Just Want to Make Love to You."
+He went on to say that James's voice, "expertly handles jazz standards like 'Stormy Weather' and 'A Sunday Kind of Love,' as well as Willie Dixon's blues classic 'I Just Want to Make Love to You.'
 James demonstrates her keen facility on the title track in particular, as she easily moves from powerful blues shouting to more subtle, airy phrasing; her Ruth Brown-inspired, bad-girl growl only adds to the intensity."

-The writer for Rolling Stone exclaimed, "James bloomed into a fiery interpreter on this spellbinding LP."
+The writer for Rolling Stone stated, "James bloomed into a fiery interpreter on this spellbinding LP."